xbrainnet/CSMM/README.md

-# README

-"Multi-Modal Cross-Subject Emotion Feature Alignment and Recognition with EEG and Eye Movements"
+Code for Paper "Multi-Modal Cross-Subject Emotion Feature Alignment and Recognition with EEG and Eye Movements"